carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Provides 3x better performance than Postgres SQL
 - **Distributed**: 2 copies of your data is contained in each Availability Zone (AZ) — minimum of 3 AZ’s and 6 copies.
   - Typically operates as a DB cluster consist of one or more DB instances and a cluster volume that manages cluster data with each AZ having a copy of volume.
-    - Primary DB instance - Only one primary instance, supports both read and write operation
+    - Primary DB instance - Only one primary instance, supports both read and write operation.
-    - Replicas - Each Aurora DB cluster has built-in replication between multiple DB instances, you can choose between built-in features such as Aurora global databases or the traditional replication mechanisms for the MySQL or PostgreSQL DB engines
+    - Read Replicas - There are two types of replication: Aurora replica (up to 15, In-region), MySQL Read Replica (up to 5, Cross-region).
 - **Fault tolerant**: It can handle the loss of up to 2 copies without affecting write ability and the lose of up to 3 copies of data without affecting read ability.
 - **Self-healing storage system** (Data blocks and disks are continuously scanned for errors and repaired automatically.)
 - **Autoscaling for storage and computer capacity**